What’s Vegetarian at Burger King? (Updated for 2026)

 The Impossible Whopper: Your Main Meatless Meal

-The Impossible Whopper is Burger King’s flagship plant-based burger, and it’s a permanent year-round menu item, not a limited-time test.
-It launched in 2019 and runs about $9.49 to $9.69 on its own.
-The patty comes from Impossible Foods and is made with soy protein, so the burger itself is plant-based from the patty up.
+The Impossible Whopper is Burger King’s flagship plant-based burger.
+It’s a permanent year-round menu item, not a limited-time test, and it’s available at most US locations.
+It launched in 2019 and usually runs about $7 to $9.50 on its own, depending on location.
+The patty comes from Impossible Foods and is made with soy protein.
+It sits on the same toasted sesame seed bun as the regular Whopper, so the burger itself is plant-based from the bun up.

-As served, it’s vegetarian but not vegan, because the standard build includes mayonnaise made with egg.
-Ask for it with no mayo and it becomes vegan: the bun, the patty, and the rest of the toppings (lettuce, tomato, ketchup, pickles, and onion) are all plant-based.
-Burger King doesn’t market the sandwich as vegan, partly because of that default mayo and partly because of the shared flame broiler, but the swap is easy to make at the counter.
+As served, this sandwich is vegetarian but not vegan, because the standard build includes mayonnaise made with egg.
+Ask for it with no mayo and it becomes a vegan, meat-free meal.
+The sesame seed bun, the patty, and the rest of the toppings (lettuce, tomato, ketchup, pickles, and onions) are all plant-based.
+Burger King doesn’t market the sandwich as vegan.
+That’s partly the default mayo and partly the shared flame broiler the patty is cooked on.
+The swap is still easy to make at the counter, and the result is a satisfying burger.

 Sides and Breakfast Picks

 Burger King’s sides carry a lot of the meatless menu.
 The US French fries are vegan, and so are the hash browns.
-Onion rings are vegan too, which surprises some longtime fans: whey, a milk derivative, was listed as an allergen until July 2021, then removed, so the current recipe has no animal products.
-One note for travelers: Burger King Canada changed its fry recipe to add natural beef flavor and milk, but that does not apply to the US menu.
+Onion rings are vegan too, which surprises some longtime fans.
+Whey, a milk derivative, was listed in the ingredients as an allergen until July 2021, then removed.
+So the current recipe has no animal products.
+These fried sides are vegan options on their own, before you even get to the burger.
+When Burger King runs its mozzarella sticks, they add a vegetarian (but not vegan) option to the variety, since the cheese is dairy and they share the fryer.
+One note for travelers: Burger King Canada changed its fry recipe to add natural beef flavor and milk.
+That doesn’t apply to the US menu.

 Breakfast gives you a few more choices.
-French toast sticks are made without egg or dairy, and the syrup is dairy-free, so they’re vegan when ordered together.
+French toast sticks are made without egg or dairy, and the syrup is dairy-free.
+So they’re vegan when ordered together.
 Oatmeal is vegan when it’s prepared with water.
 On the kids’ menu, applesauce is vegan as well.
-The croissant breakfast bread, on the other hand, contains butter, so it’s vegetarian but not vegan.
+The croissant breakfast bread contains butter, so it’s vegetarian but not vegan.

 Salads, Sauces, and Drinks

-The garden side salad is vegan when you order it with no cheese, but the dressings are the catch.
+The garden side salad is vegan when you order it with no cheese.
+The dressings are the catch.
 Some salad dressings contain dairy, so ask for no cheese and check the dressing before you pour it on.
 For condiments, ketchup, mustard, BBQ sauce, sweet and sour sauce, and the salt and pepper seasoning are all vegan.
-Watch out for a few sauces that contain egg, including honey mustard, Stacker sauce, and Zesty sauce, and note that honey mustard also contains honey.
+Watch out for a few sauces that contain egg: honey mustard, Stacker sauce, and Zesty sauce.
+Honey mustard also contains honey.

 Drinks are mostly easy.
-Coffee, hot and iced tea, and soft drinks like Dr Pepper and the Coke and Fanta ICEEs are vegan, along with Minute Maid orange juice and Capri Sun apple juice.
-If you take your coffee black or with a plant-based option you bring yourself, you’re set.
+Coffee, hot and iced tea, and soft drinks like Dr Pepper and the Coke and Fanta ICEEs are vegan.
+So are Minute Maid orange juice and Capri Sun apple juice.
+Take your coffee black or bring your own plant-based creamer and you’re set.

 What’s Vegan at Burger King?

-You can eat vegan at Burger King, and the easiest order is the Impossible Whopper with no mayo plus a side of fries, hash browns, or onion rings.
-That combination covers a full meal with a plant-based main and a vegan side, no special requests beyond dropping the mayo.
-French toast sticks with syrup, oatmeal made with water, and applesauce round out the breakfast and snack picks.
+You can eat vegan at Burger King, and the vegan options are better than most burger chains offer.
+The easiest order is the Impossible Whopper with no mayo plus a side of fries, hash browns, or onion rings.
+That combination covers a full meal with a plant-based main and a vegan side.
+No special requests beyond dropping the mayo.
+French toast sticks with syrup, oatmeal made with water, and applesauce round out the Burger King vegan breakfast and snack picks.
+The list of vegetarian options Burger King offers has slowly become more vegan-friendly as demand for plant-based fast food keeps growing, so it’s worth checking the menu items on each visit.

 What you’ll want to avoid is the default mayonnaise on the Impossible Whopper and the egg-containing sauces (honey mustard, Stacker, and Zesty).
-Skip the croissant breakfast bread because of the butter, and approach salad dressings carefully since some contain dairy.
+Skip the croissant breakfast bread because of the butter.
+Approach salad dressings carefully, since some contain dairy.
+Steer clear of the Maple Bourbon BBQ Whopper, which has real bacon.
 Burger King has no separate vegan-certified patty in the US, so the patty itself is vegan but the sandwich isn’t labeled that way.
 If strict cross-contact matters to you, keep reading, because the shared grill and fryer are worth understanding.

 Special Dietary Requirements and Allergies

 Two shared-cooking realities affect anyone avoiding animal products closely.
 The Impossible patty is flame-grilled on the same broiler as beef and chicken, and Burger King doesn’t cook it separately.
-The fryer is shared too: fries, hash browns, onion rings, and French toast sticks cook in the same oil as non-vegan items like chicken and fish.
-The oil blend itself is plant-based (a mix of corn, canola, soy, and cottonseed), but cross-contact is possible.
+The fryers are shared too.
+Fries, hash browns, onion rings, and French toast sticks are fried in the same oil as non-vegan items like chicken and fish.
+The oil blend itself is plant-based, a mix of corn, canola, soy, and cottonseed, but cross-contact is possible.

-For allergens, the standard Whopper and burger buns are confirmed dairy-free and egg-free, while the croissant bread contains butter.
-Several chicken items, including Royal Crispy Chicken and the Original Chicken filets, contain milk, which flags dairy in the breading and fryer area even though those aren’t meatless.
-Burger King doesn’t advertise a certified gluten-free menu, so if you manage celiac disease or a serious allergy, check the current allergen guide or ask your specific location before ordering.
+For allergens, the standard Whopper and sesame seed buns are confirmed dairy-free and egg-free.
+The croissant bread contains butter.
+Several chicken items, including Royal Crispy Chicken and the Original Chicken filets, contain milk.
+That flags dairy in the breading and fryer area, even though those aren’t meatless.
+Burger King doesn’t advertise a certified gluten-free menu.
+If you manage celiac disease or a serious allergy, check the latest allergen information or ask your specific location before ordering.
+Ingredients and recipes change, so the current guide is always the safest source.

 Tips for Vegetarians at Burger King